Coordinator of Outreach and Community Connection

 This is a 40 hour/week position.
 Some evening and occasional weekend work will be required.

 Salary $32K, generous time off, 11 paid holidays annually

 How to Apply

 Please submit a single-page cover letter, resume, and a list of four professional references (including contact information).
 Email your application materials (in the form of clearly labelled PDFs) to Deltra Ferguson, Ph.D., Executive Director of Mediation Works (email@example.com).
+In the subject line of the email please type your full name and "Coordinator of Outreach and Community Connection".
 For full consideration application materials must be received by 5pm PST on Saturday, August 9.
 Open until filled.
 No phone calls please.